 Safety testing can take many forms depending on the phase of research, the mechanism of the test article and the audience for which the testing is being performed.
 NSA recognizes these differences, works with clients to assure their specific needs are met, and accommodates the very specific needs of a client’s predefined protocol, as well as requests from regulatory agencies such as FDA and EPA.

 Approach to Neurosafety

-There is not a single approach to all neurologic safety testing needs.
+There is no single approach to every neurologic safety testing need.
 Rather, a toolset of approaches exists from which each safety assessment study can choose the tools most appropriate to the study.

 Behavioral vs. Pathological Assessments

 Behavioral test and pathologic tests each have their own unique strengths and challenges.
 These are complementary approaches in the realm of safety testing and should both be employed in a manner suited to each.

 Spectrum of Pathologic Endpoint Detection